 So began the 150-year ministry now offered by Diakon—a ministry that also includes the somewhat similar history of The Lutheran Home at Topton, established in 1896.

-To mark that milestone, to reaffirm our church affiliation and to rededicate ourselves to another 150 years of service, Diakon will hold a number of events in 2018.
-Among them are:
+To mark that milestone, to reaffirm our church affiliation and to rededicate ourselves to another 150 years of service, Diakon has held and will continue to hold numerous events in 2018:

 - February: Staff appreciation events at all program locations and senior living communities

 - 4:30 p.m., March 15: Dedication of the Helen N. Palmer Center for Permanency, as well as renovations to the historic Old Main building on The Lutheran Home at Topton campus